List of laws and reports on LGBT rights in the Republic of Ireland: Report on Cohabiting couples by the Law Reform Commission 2006

-In this report, the Law Reform Commission suggested a scheme whereby same-sex and opposite-sex couples who lived together for 3 years (2 years if they have a child) could make arrangements or sign a legally binding contract in regards to taxation, pensions, inheritance, custody and other matters between themselves.
+In this report, the Law Reform Commission suggested a scheme whereby same-sex and opposite-sex couples who lived together for 3 years (2 years if they have a child) could make arrangements or sign a legally binding contract regarding taxation, pensions, inheritance, custody and other matters between themselves.
 Married couples automatically have a wide range of rights, protections, and duties under the law.
-Same-sex couples, who at the time could not marry, and opposite-sex couples who live together but who choose not to marry do not benefit from many of these rights unless specifically provided so by law.
-There were very few rights at the time conferred by law to such couples.
-The report did not propose a scheme such as civil partnership as this would prescribe a fixed bundle of rights and duties and would require cohabiting couples to opt-in.
-Instead, each couple would be free to sign a cohabiting contract that would have the force of law.
-On the death or break up of a relationship one or both of the parties could apply to court to get various court orders for payment or property if they are economically dependent.
-The report recommended that cohabiting couples should have the right to opt out of this arrangement but the courts could lay aside this opt-out if it was judged that this opt-out would cause injustice to a former cohabitant.
-In this report, the Law Reform Commission repeats the recommendations it gave in its previous consultation paper issued in 2004 but the Commission strengthened the recommendations to allow for a wider range of protections especially those affecting pensions and employment law.
+Same-sex couples, who at the time could not marry, and opposite-sex couples who live together but who choose not to marry, do not benefit from many of these rights unless specifically provided for by law.
+At the time, very few rights were conferred by law on such couples.
+The report did not propose a scheme such as civil partnership, as this would prescribe a fixed bundle of rights and duties and would require cohabiting couples to opt in.
+Instead, each couple would be free to sign a cohabitation contract with the force of law.
+On the death or break-up of a relationship, one or both of the parties could apply to court to get various court orders for payment or property if they are economically dependent.
+The report recommended that cohabiting couples should have the right to opt out of this arrangement, but the courts could lay aside this opt-out if it was judged that this opt-out would cause injustice to a former cohabitant.
+In this report, the Law Reform Commission repeats the recommendations it made in its 2004 consultation paper, but has strengthened them to allow for a wider range of protections, especially those affecting pensions and employment law.
 It contained a draft bill to allow for the legal recognition of cohabiting couples.
 Almost all of this draft bill was included as Part 15 of the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.

 Parental Leave (Amendment) Act 2006

-Entitles a person to take force majeure leave which is paid time off work to care for their same-sex partner and to make arrangements to have them taken care off in the event of a sudden illness or in an emergency.
-This did not cover parental leave which was only available to married couples and opposite-sex cohabiting couples until 2016.
+Entitles a person to take force majeure leave, which is paid time off work to care for their same-sex partner and to make arrangements to have them taken care of in the event of a sudden illness or in an emergency.
+This did not cover parental leave, which was only available to married couples and opposite-sex cohabiting couples until 2016.
 See Paternity Leave and Benefit Act 2016.